CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ### Secure connections

-You probably want to secure your SMTP traffic, and inject your emails using encrypted connections.
-To enable encryption, you need to assign a private key that is used for the encryption.
+To be able to secure your SMTP traffic, you need to assign a private key that is used for the encryption.
 You can use a self-signed private key, but it is much better to use a key from a certificate authority.
 However, using a self-signed key is still better than using